langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 ##### 1.11.3.8.4.
 Choose Your Moment

 - As part of understanding what your audience needs to hear, you need to work out what their priorities are.
-Make sure what you're saying is relevant in time, as well as in content.
+Ensure what you're saying is relevant in time, as well as in content.
 Sometime, all it takes is a simple question "Is this a good time to talk about...?"
   [The Pragmatic Bookshelf: The Pragmatic Programmer, 20th Anniversary Edition][